itsneufox/itsneufox.github.io/openmp-server-deploy/introduction.md

 {: .note }
 > **Tip**: If you install WinSCP, the installer may prompt you to install PuTTY.
 You can choose to install it immediately or download it later if needed.

-By the end of this guide, you’ll have your open.mp server up and running, ready for customization and gameplay.
+By the end of this guide, youâ€™ll have your open.mp server up and running, ready for customization and gameplay.

 ## Table of Contents
 {: .no_toc }